History of mathematical notation: Maxwell, Clifford, and Ricci notations

-In 1864 James Clerk Maxwell reduced all of the then current knowledge of electromagnetism into a linked set of differential equations with 20 equations in 20 variables, contained in A Dynamical Theory of the Electromagnetic Field.
+In 1864 James Clerk Maxwell reduced all of the then-current knowledge of electromagnetism into a linked set of differential equations with 20 equations in 20 variables, contained in A Dynamical Theory of the Electromagnetic Field.
 (See Maxwell's equations.)
-The method of calculation which it is necessary to employ was given by Lagrange, and afterwards developed, with some modifications, by Hamilton's equations.
-It is usually referred to as Hamilton's principle; when the equations in the original form are used they are known as Lagrange's equations.
-In 1871 Richard Dedekind called a set of real or complex numbers which is closed under the four arithmetic operations a field.
+The method of calculation that is necessary to employ was given by Lagrange, and afterwards developed, with some modifications, by Hamilton's equations.
+It is usually referred to as Hamilton's principle; when the equations in the original form are used, they are known as Lagrange's equations.
+In 1871 Richard Dedekind defined a field to be a set of real or complex numbers which is closed under the four arithmetic operations.
 In 1873 Maxwell presented A Treatise on Electricity and Magnetism.